BenCaiello/PalmettoBUG/docs/source/SpatialAnalysis.rst

    1).
 The permutation correction.
 This makes the SpaceANOVA analysis slower, but is almost always recommended.
-What this does is calculate the average Ripley’s K for a cell type over all the images in the selected number of random permutations (where the cell type labels are randomly shuffled each time).
-This permutation K is then subtracted from the K calculated from the actual data (unshuffled), which corrects the output for any peculiarities of the data itself – such as inhomogeneities / holes in the tissue that could shift the value K function even when the cell types are randomly distributed in the tissue.
+What this does is calculate the average Ripley’s K for a cell type over the selected number of random permutations where the cell type labels are randomly shuffled within each image.
+This permutation K is then subtracted from the K calculated from the actual data (unshuffled), which helps correct the final output for any peculiarities of the data itself – such as inhomogeneities / holes in the tissue that could shift the value of the K function even when the cell types are randomly distributed in the tissue.

-..

    2).
 The random seed.
 This is used for the shuffling of data in the permutation correction, but also for a few other steps in the